Wholefoods for a Healthy Gut

 The inner bark of the slippery elm tree is long known for its medicinal qualities and healing effect on the gut.
 Once slippery elm is ground into a powder and mixed with water, it becomes mucilaginous (gel-like) in texture which accounts for most of its medicinal properties.
 The gel has demulcent (soothing) actions on all mucous membranes in the body including the digestive tract.
 It also has an astringent effect, tightening the surfaces it comes into contact with and providing a barrier to bacterial infections as well as relieving diarrhoea.
 On top of this, slippery elm is rich in nutrients and can be used as food for infants, the elderly or patients with intestinal inflammation.

-Due to the soothing nature of Slippery elm on the Gastrointestinal Tract, it is recommended as a super nutrient in the case of diarrhea, constipation, haemorrhoids, irritable bowel syndrome (IBS) or for expelling tapeworms.
+Due to the soothing nature of Slippery elm on the Gastrointestinal Tract, it is recommended as a super nutrient in the case of diarrhoea, constipation, haemorrhoids, irritable bowel syndrome (IBS) or for expelling tapeworms.
 (Let’s hope the latter we never need visit!)

 Slippery elm can be taken in water as a mucilaginous drink, added to smoothies, or sprinkled onto breakfast cereal.